grame-cncm/faustwebsite/mkdocs/docs/index.md

 <div><a href="https://summerofcode.withgoogle.com"><img  width="50%" class="mx-auto d-block" src="img/gsoc-logo.png"></a>  </div>
 </center>

-- **Automatic Differentiation in the Faust Compiler** aimed at adding Automatic differentiation directly in the compiler, so that gradient calculation can be carried out natively in Faust, with applications in Machine Learning algorithms.
+- **Automatic Differentiation in the Faust Compiler** aimed at adding automatic differentiation directly in the compiler, so that gradient calculation can be carried out natively in Faust, with applications in Machine Learning algorithms.
 The project was worked  by [Thomas Rushton](https://github.com/hatchjaw) and completed with this [Pull Request](https://github.com/grame-cncm/faust/pull/939), and finally integrated in the Faust [master-branch](https://github.com/grame-cncm/faust/commit/681a303b8ddc9ef2e67c2cc5d5df83f27323b865).

 - **Better Faust on the Web** aimed at enhancing Faust’s support for the web platform, and was worked on by [Ian Clester](https://ijc8.me/).
 Transitioning the Faust web tools to a rewritten TypeScript version has been completed and deployed in updated versions of the [Faust editor](https://fausteditor.grame.fr) and [Faust playground](https://faustplayground.grame.fr) and soon in the [Faust Web IDE](https://faustide.grame.fr) with this [Pull Request](https://github.com/grame-cncm/faustide/pull/72).
 A Faust web component embedding the libfaust JS/WebAssembly compiler has been [developed](https://github.com/ijc8/faust-web-component) and will be used soon in the [Faust documentation](https://faustdoc.grame.fr).
 The development is fully detailed in this [blog post](https://ijc8.me/2023/08/27/gsoc-faust/).